friendly/HistDataVis/README.md

 # HistDataVis <img src="images/FriendlyWainer-thumb.jpg" width=60 style="float: right;" alt="Book cover">

-HistDataVis is the rmarkdown for the
-[HistDataVis web site](http://friendly.github.io/HistDataVis) to accompany our  book, [A History of Visualization and Graphic Communication](https://www.hup.harvard.edu/catalog.php?isbn=9780674975231), published in June 2021 by Harvard University Press.
+This HistDataVis repo is the rmarkdown source for the [HistDataVis web site](http://friendly.github.io/HistDataVis) to accompany our  book, [A History of Visualization and Graphic Communication](https://www.hup.harvard.edu/catalog.php?isbn=9780674975231), published in June 2021 by Harvard University Press.
-We try to provide an overview of the book, and include some color images and text that does not appear in the printed edition.
+We provide an overview of the book, include color images and text that do not appear in the printed edition, and other topics for readers and those interested in this topic.

 We'd like to thank Matthew Dubins of [Donor Science Consulting](https://www.donorscience.ca) for his help in making this web site possible.